nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/lightness.rst

 * :kconfig:option:`CONFIG_BT_MESH_LIGHTNESS_ACTUAL` - Used by default.
 * :kconfig:option:`CONFIG_BT_MESH_LIGHTNESS_LINEAR`

-Internally, the models will always support both representations, so nodes with different representations can be be used interchangeably.
+Internally, the models always support both representations, so nodes with different representations can be used interchangeably.

 .. toctree::
    :maxdepth: 1